GrokImageCompression/grok/INSTALL.md

 ### SHARED/STATIC

-The `BUILD_SHARED_LIBS` `cmake` flag determines if the `grk_compress` and `grk_decompress` binaries are linked to dynamic or static builds of the codec library `libgrok`, and also if a static or dynamic version of `libgrok` is built on the system.
+The `BUILD_SHARED_LIBS` `cmake` flag determines if the `grk_compress` and `grk_decompress` binaries are linked to dynamic or static builds of the codec library `libgrokj2k`, and also if a static or dynamic version of `libgrokj2k` is built on the system.

 ### Compile